Children's Policy and Funding Initiative

 Global Context

+Children and youth around the world are experiencing increased violence, food insecurity, learning loss, sexual abuse and exploitation, and orphanhood.
+Research is clear.
+Children exposed to severe trauma, abuse, insecurity, and isolation can experience long-term disruption to their physical, psychological, and social well-being.
+Children remain at great risk of intensified violence, loss, and trauma.
+Pervasive trauma and abuse have broad health, economic, peace, and security ramifications for societies and nations at large.
 The consequences of inaction are grave and can have far-reaching, long-lasting effects.
 A robust response is critical for our future.
 This is a vital moment for White House global leadership.
 Decisive action now can have a huge impact globally.

 Our Grants Approach

-This Initiative demonstrates that joint advocacy, collaborative networks, and complementary grantmaking are a powerful force for change.
+This Initiative demonstrates that collaborative networks and complementary grantmaking are a powerful force for change.
 The grantees individually and through coalitions they lead are working on a variety of inter-related topics, such as inclusive quality education, violence, sexual abuse and exploitation, care, early childhood development, mental health, nutrition, disability rights, gender equality, and youth, peace and security.
-The Initiative offers a mechanism for greater collaboration and facilitates a more holistic approach to ensure U.S. funding, programming and policies meet the needs of the whole child through their life cycle.
+The Initiative offers a mechanism for greater collaboration and facilitates a more holistic approach to ensure funding, programming and policies meet the needs of the whole child through their life cycle.

-The Initiative is grounded in the belief that good policymaking must engage and be informed by the affected communities.
+The Initiative is grounded in the belief that good policymaking and programming must engage and be informed by the affected communities.
 Our grantees work directly with young people and members of marginalized and affected communities to support their direct advocacy and strengthen their role in the design, decision-making and delivery of policy, programming and funding that impacts them.
+Grantees partner with allies and champions for children and youth in the US Government and Congress including many Democrats and Republicans.
+The many supporters demonstrate that this is a nonpartisan issue requiring a whole-of-government approach.

-The grantees partner with allies and champions for children and youth in the U.S. Government and Congress including many Democrats and Republicans.
+The Initiative is grounded in the belief that good policymaking and programming must engage and be informed by the affected communities.
+Our grantees work directly with young people and members of marginalized and affected communities to support their direct advocacy and strengthen their role in the design, decision-making and delivery of policy, programming and funding that impacts them.
+Grantees partner with allies and champions for children and youth in the US Government and Congress including many Democrats and Republicans.
 The many supporters demonstrate that this is a nonpartisan issue requiring a whole-of-government approach.

 U.S. Government Approach